Leonard T. Strand: Federal judicial service

-United States magistrate judge service

 From June 7, 2012, to February 12, 2016, Strand served as a United States magistrate judge for the Northern District of Iowa.

-District court service

-On July 21, 2015, President Barack Obama, at the recommendation of Senator Chuck Grassley, nominated Strand to serve as a United States District Judge of the United States District Court for the Northern District of Iowa, to the seat vacated by Judge Mark W. Bennett, who assumed senior status on June 4, 2015.
+On July 21, 2015, President Barack Obama, at the recommendation of Senator Chuck Grassley, nominated Strand to serve as a United States district judge of the United States District Court for the Northern District of Iowa, to the seat vacated by Judge Mark W. Bennett, who assumed senior status on June 4, 2015.
 He received a hearing before the United States Senate Judiciary Committee on October 21, 2015.
 On November 5, 2015, his nomination was reported out of committee by voice vote.
-Strand's home state senator, Chuck Grassley, brokered a deal for Strand's confirmation by the Senate: in exchange for Democrats' votes for Strand and Rebecca Goodgame Ebinger, Grassley's committee would advance three liberal nominees.
 On February 11, 2016, the United States Senate confirmed his nomination by a 93–0 vote.
 He received his commission on February 12, 2016.
 Strand's investiture occurred on April 21, 2016.
-He became Chief Judge on February 12, 2017.
+He served as the chief judge from February 12, 2017 to February 12, 2024.